hojinYang/spotify_recSys_challenge_2018/readme.md

 ```
 After you run DAE, its parameters are saved as pickle format in ./sample.

-3. You can train char-CNN if DAE’s parameters is save in the folder you created is saved in the fold you created.
+3. You can train char-CNN if DAE’s parameters is save in the folder you created.
 After you run the command below, the final tensor graph will be generated:
 ```console
 python main.py --dir sample --title
 ```